frederikanrys/rc-auto/README.md

 # Fri3d RC Car

+> **Project Under Construction:** We are currently developing a new version (v2) of the Fri3d RC Car featuring a redesigned drivetrain with more off-the-shelf components, compatible with Traxxas Slash 4x4 parts.
+This will improve durability and make replacement parts easier to source.
+>
+> **Looking for the original version?** The complete documentation for the original Fri3d RC Car (v1) is available in the [archive folder](archive/README.md).

 This is a project to build a 3D printed remote controlled car.
 The car body is based on the [Cybertruck](https://www.tesla.com/cybertruck) from Tesla.
 The car is designed to be 3D printed and to be controlled by a remote control.

 As this is not a beginner project, it is recommended to have some experience with 3D printing and remote controlled cars.